Free Agents | Federal News Network

 MINNESOTA (9) — Ehire Adrianza, inf; Alex Avila, c; Tyler Clippard, rhp; Nelson Cruz, dh; Marwin González, inf; Rich Hill, lhp; Trevor May, rhp; Jake Odorizzi, rhp; Sergio Romo, rhp.

-NEW YORK (6)— Brett Gardner, of; JA Happ, lhp; Erik Kratz, c; DJ LeMahieu, 2b; James Paxton, lhp; Masahiro Tanaka, rhp.
+NEW YORK (6)— Brett Gardner, of; JA Happ, lhp; Erik Kratz, c; q-DJ LeMahieu, 2b; James Paxton, lhp; Masahiro Tanaka, rhp.

 OAKLAND (10) — Mike Fiers, rhp; Robbie Grossman, of; Liam Hendriks, rhp; Tommy La Stella, 2b; Jake Lamb, 3b; T.J.
 McFarland, lhp; Mike Minor, lhp; Yusmeiro Petit, rhp; Marcus Semien, ss; Joakim Soria, rhp.